 Don’t forget to sow all those seeds that need a period of cold before they can germinate, such as many trees (this is called cold stratification) now too!
 On my list are Sweet Cicely, Angelica, and the beautiful Sweet Purple Violet.

-We have Sylvagrow Peat Free compost in stock now which is a vegan multi purpose compost made by Melcourt in Gloucestershire, from bark, wood fibre, sustainably sourced coir and added urea.
-You can buy 50 litre bags at any of our forthcoming markets/events, or we deliver locally for 50p.
+We have SylvaGrow peat free compost in stock now which is a vegan multi purpose compost made by Melcourt in Gloucestershire, from bark, wood fibre, sustainably sourced coir and added urea.
+You can buy 50 litre bags at any of our forthcoming markets/events, or we deliver locally from just £1.